AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 ### Improvements {#e-rn-improvements}

+* The Push messaging service has been modernized to optimize maintenance.
+(CAMP-47959)
-* The SMS messaging service has been modernized to provide an enhanced compatibility and an improved stability.
+* The SMS messaging service has been modernized to provide an improved stability.
 (CAMP-52217)
-* A new out-of-the-box workflow is available.
-When importing a target mapping from one instance to another, the **Reporting Enrichment Creation Workflow** automatically imports the corresponding reporting enrichment entries.
+* The out-of-the-box **Reporting Enrichment Creation Workflow** has been added.
+After importing a target mapping from one instance to another, simply run the workflow to import the corresponding reporting enrichment entries.
 (CAMP-52452)

 ### Patches{#e-rn-patches}